 Homemade sailboats.
 The boys love blowing them around with straws.

 Bubble bath toy car wash.
 For nearly 2 years this was my most viewed indoor activity.
 It is incredibly simple and my boys NEVER got tired of it.
-You can set it up as we did in the original post or keep it super simple for a toddler at the table.
+You can set it up as we did in the original post or keep it super simple for a toddler, by putting a few cars in a tupperware on the table.
 We've also taken the water play activity to the next level with an exploding car wash.
 You can use any toys your kids love.

 Frozen water surprises.
 I started freezing items in ice blocks as a way to get my bath-resistant 3 year old into the tub, but over the years we have kept it up.
 Even my now-9 year old still loves it.
 We primarily use small toys, but I sometimes give it a literacy twist as I did with this frozen word scramble.